-However, the structural assumptions on the cost function \eqref{eqn:paircost} in Proposition \ref{prop:constraintdriven} somewhat restrict the classes of systems that can be covered.
-For example, Proposition \ref{prop:constraintdriven} requires the underlying graph to be undirected, but the leader-follower control, even in the time-invariant case, is associated with a directed graph since there is typically no transmission of information from followers to leaders.
-In addition, Proposition~\ref{prop:constraintdriven} requires the cost function to be an explicit function of the distance between two agents, but the cost function for coverage control \eqref{eqn:VPE_i_exp2}, even in the time-invariant case, does not have such property.
+First, we revisit the constraint-driven multi-robot control framework proposed in \cite{notomista2019constraint}.
+Proposition \ref{prop:constraintdriven} is a restatement of Proposition 8 in \cite{notomista2019constraint}.
+However, the structural assumptions on the cost function \eqref{eqn:paircost} in Proposition \ref{prop:constraintdriven} somewhat restrict the classes of problems that can be covered.
+For example, Proposition \ref{prop:constraintdriven} assumes that $J_{ij}$ is symmetric and pairwise, but for the problem of leader-follower formation control, even in the time-invariant case, such an assumption does not hold for directed leader-follower interactions where the followers' cost functions depend on the leader state, whereas the leader's cost function does not depend on the follower states.

+In addition, Proposition~\ref{prop:constraintdriven} assumes that $J_{ij}$ can be written as an explicit function of the distance between two agents, but such an assumption does not hold for Voronoi-based coverage control, even with time-invariant density functions.
 Nevertheless, Proposition \ref{prop:constraintdriven} provides convergence guarantees for consensus control (or rendezvous) and formation control in the time-invariant settings.

-Next, we clarify several issues in \cite{santos2019decentralized}, even setting aside the treatment of piecewise-constant graph topology.
+Next, we clarify several issues in \cite{santos2019decentralized}, which applies \cite{notomista2019constraint} to coverage control for time-varying density functions.

-One issue is that when \cite{santos2019decentralized} calculates the total time derivatives of some quantities, the influence from the neighbors are missing.
-For example, \cite{santos2019decentralized} formulates the individual cost function of each agent as

-where $G_i(x,t)$ is the center of mass of the Voronoi cell of Agent $i$, and then substitutes it into the framework proposed in \cite{notomista2019constraint}.
-However, Proposition 6 in \cite{santos2019decentralized} calculates the total time derivative of \eqref{eqn:tvcoverage_cost_i} as
+One issue is that when \cite{santos2019decentralized} calculates the total derivatives of some quantities, the influence from the neighbors is missing.
+For example, Proposition 6 in \cite{santos2019decentralized} calculates the total derivative of $J_i(x,t) = \frac{1}{2}\|x_i - G_i(x,t)\|^2$, where $G_i$ is the center of mass of the Voronoi cell of robot $i$, as

 which is inaccurate in the context of coverage control because